RealMadnessWorld/RealMadnessWorld/README.md

 </h4>

    - 📚 I currently study at 42Lisboa and work at 42Porto as a Lifeguard
-   - 🔭 Currently exploring databases and docker
+   - 🔭 Currently exploring HTML and docker
    - 🪶 Theater kid
-   - 🎵 Interested in music, magic tricks, short movies
+   - 🎵 Interested in music, magic tricks, short movies, editing images

 <!------
 ---